HTBLVA Graz-Ortweinschule

-The HTBLVA Graz-Ortweinschule is a Höhere technische Bundeslehr- und Versuchsanstalt in the district Geidorf of the Austrian city Graz.
+The HTBLVA Graz-Ortweinschule is a high school in the Geidorf district of Graz, Austria.

 History

 Archduke John of Austria founded a trade association, which established a drawing class for locksmithing, masonry, and carpentry in 1837 at the Universalmuseum Joanneum.
-Within the framework of the Trades Association, a winter school for master builders and polier also began in 1866.
+Within the framework of the Trades Association, a winter school for master builders and foremen also began in 1866.
 In 1872, the trade association founded the Styrian Art Industry Association in the Schießstatt building in Pfeifengasse, later Ortweinplatz.
-The Schießstatt building was extensively rebuilt and in 1876 the school was elevated to the status of Staatsgewerbeschule with director August Ortwein, and a yearly technical school for Civil Engineering was established alongside the winter school.
+The Schießstatt building was extensively rebuilt, and in 1876 the school was elevated to the status of Staatsgewerbeschule with August Ortwein as the director, and a yearly technical school for civil engineering was established alongside the winter school.
 With the spin-off of the mechanical and electrical engineering subjects, the Höhere technische Bundeslehr- und Versuchsanstalt Graz-Gösting was established in 1919 and the Staatsgewerbeschule was renamed the "Bundeslehranstalt für das Baufach und Kunstgewerbe".
 From 1926 to 1932, a new school building was constructed on Ortweinplatz according to the plans of the architect Adolf von Inffeld.
 Since 1987, the school has been located in a new building on the Körösistraße in the north of Graz, next to the BRG ("Bundesrealgymnasium") Körösi, which is on the corner of Ortweingasse.